Outages have been all too common in the small Western Australian town of Perenjori, 350km north of Perth.

 A problem anywhere along this long line could cut power to the town.

-Thanks to a 1MWh network battery installed on the outskirts of town, power outages will no longer be a regular occurrence.
+Thanks to a microgrid with a 1MWh network battery installed on the outskirts of town, power outages will no longer be a regular occurrence.

 Back in 2016, if you were living in the town of Perenjori, power outages were a fact of life.
 But with the battery energy storage system, these will be a thing of the past.